 3. The talent market has shifted.

 While getting a job unrelated to your degree may be more immediately obtainable, furthering your executive education can be a valuable investment in your career for the long-term.
-And, in a post-COVID19 talent marketplace, there are more job seekers than opportunities.
+And, in the talent marketplace, there are more job seekers than opportunities.
 This is a dramatic shift from the previous talent-driven landscape.
 More important than the type of degree you have is ensuring that your expertise is relevant.
 Modern technology and innovation programs offer certifications and advanced degrees that can help set you apart from the competition.

 One thing we can all agree on is that when it comes to getting a job unrelated to your degree, skills matter.
 Finding the perfect balance between a candidate’s skill set, education and experience is how true hiring success is achieved.
 But, it’s no easy balancing act.
 As to which is one is more important to employers–that is open for interpretation.